artis101/esp32-tank-t34/README.md

 ## Hardware

 - ESP-32 Lite REV1 CH340G with USB-C and battery charging circuit built-in
+  - PIN 13 and 15 INT3 and INT4 are used for the motor driver B motor
+  - PIN 16 and 17 INT1 and INT2 are used for the motor driver A motor
+  - PIN 0, 2 and 4 are used for the LED bar by pulling them low
+  - PIN 26 and 33 are for turret motor INT1 and INT2
+  - PIN 32, 33, 34 and 35 are for turret sensors/LED's
+    - 34 is turret side translucent LED
+    - 35 is turret barrel LED
+    - 32 and 33 are turret IR sensor and IR LED?
 - L298N Lite motor driver with no heat sink and enable pin
 - 1x T-34 tank toy
 - 2x original DC toy motors from the tank toy